PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

        loaded.
     #.
 Schedules basic configuration of Form Tracker ``ppms.am.form``.

-When loading snippet is added on page without any further configuration, Form Tracker will gather information from all forms.
+When loading snippet is added on the page without any further configuration, Form Tracker will gather information from all submitted forms.
 It's possible to modify this behavior by configuring optional rules at the end of loading snippet.
-You can do that by using command queue (``ppms.am.form``) immediately after step 3 (see :ref:`AM-optional-configuration`).
+You can do that by using command queue (``ppms.am.form``) immediately after step 3 (see :ref:`AM-FT-optional-configuration`).

 Command queue
 -------------